 We help our clients see the positives, negatives and consequences of the choices they make so they can develop an increased awareness and make healthier and more effective daily and life choices.
 Mentoring can also help you or your young person learn to make decisions from a place of neutrality rather than from an emotional state.

 Many people do well in counseling or treatment, but find it difficult to implement the skills learned into everyday life.
 If you’ve tried treatment or therapy for you or your child and want the progress made to be translated into real life, you may want to consider mentoring.
 We help put those skills into action, practicing them in life situations.

-You may be wondering if mentoring is right for your young person, and still have some questions and concerns…
+You may be wondering if mentoring is right for you or your young person, and still have questions and concerns…

 Learning to translate the skills learned in therapy or treatment into the real world can be difficult.
 When the “container” is taken away, many young people have a hard time applying the skills they learned in treatment or therapy in everyday, real-life situations.
 Mentoring is a tangible way to bridge those gaps.

 Questions?
-We’re available to answer any questions you have about mentoring and how we can help your young person learn the life skills he or she needs to succeed.
+We are available to answer any questions you have about mentoring and how we can help you or your young person learn the life skills they need to succeed.